Estimate Investment Sale Outcomes — 2025 Federal Capital Gains Rates

 New 2026 SALT deduction cap under OBBBA, up from $10,000.
 A major benefit for homeowners in high-tax states like CA, NY, and NJ.

-Tax calculations are estimates for educational purposes only.
-This is not tax advice.
+Tax calculations are estimates for educational and informational purposes only.
+This site does not provide tax, legal, or financial advice.
 Tax laws change frequently.
-Consult a qualified tax professional for your specific situation.
+Always consult a qualified tax professional for advice specific to your situation.
+Data sourced from IRS publications and official state tax authority websites.